 CCU is being supported by the Christian churches and the churches of Christ and incorporates spiritual development in its curriculum.
 The school’s mission is to be “faith-active” in all campus activities in an effort to establish a close relationship with the Lord.
-Students are provided with a servant leadership experience in the campus to prepare them for their future calling whether as a pastor, parent or professional.
+Students are provided with a servant-leadership experience on the campus to prepare them for their future calling whether as a pastor, parent, or professional.

 Students living outside the campus pay a cheaper annual fee of $15,734 including books and supplies.

 CCU’s Bible College provides student financial services (SFS) to assist students in their college education and other financial requirements.
 It offers grants, scholarships, and loans to qualified students and has a work-study program that lets students earn an income while studying.

 This private Christian university has an estimated student body of 758.
 Of this figure, 57 percent are males and 43 percent are females.
 Majority of the students live outside the campus and only around 36 percent live in housing facilities (dorms or apartments) within the university campus.

 Academic Areas of Study